The Bankrate promise

 Focus on rewards structures relevant to your travel style

-Compare rewards programs and make sure you’re earning rewards toward the spending you do most often.
+Compare rewards programs and make sure you’re earning rewards toward the type of spending you do most often.
 While some business credit cards let you earn airline miles or hotel points, others offer flexible points or cash back.

 Compare credit card fees

-When comparing cards, see how each stacks up in terms of their credit card fees and annual fees.
+When comparing cards, see how each stacks up in terms of credit card fees and annual fees.
 If you’re considering a business credit card with a high annual fee, make sure the perks and benefits more than make up for it.

 Aim for perks you can use